calh/ruby_bang/README.md

 ruby: no Ruby script found in input (LoadError)
 ```

-If the shebang line does not contain the word `ruby` in the beginning of the name, the ruby parser seems to
+If the shebang line does not contain the word `ruby` in the beginning of the executable name, the ruby parser seems to
 think it's not a ruby script.
 Here's one attempt I tried:

 ```